zold-io/wts.zold.io/README.md

   * `GET /txn.json`: retrieves a single transaction details in JSON, expecting `tid` as a single query parameter (wallet ID + `:` + transaction ID).
+    However, this information is not secure enough.
+This is just the data from the "general ledger," don't rely on it.

 Make sure you always use the `noredirect=1` query parameter.
 Without it you may get unpredictable response codes, like 302/303, and an HTML document